mhnaufal/see-plus-plus/README.md

 # 🕵️‍ She-Plus-Plus

-_Because it's hard to understand her, I'll try to understand C++ instead_ _and it turns out that a lot of Rust's concept, borrowed from C++_
+_Because it's hard to understand her, I'll try to understand C++ instead,_ _and it turns out that a lot of Rust's concept, borrowed from C++_

 ## 📚 Knowledge Gained